Oklahoma Labor Laws Guide

 Oklahoma payment laws

-Oklahoma employers must pay their employees as frequently as twice each calendar month on scheduled paydays.
+Oklahoma employers must pay their employees at least twice each calendar month on scheduled paydays.

 However, the following categories can be paid once per month:

-The employer must pay out wages due not later than 11 days after the end of the pay period (there is a 3-day grace period though).
+The employer must pay out wages due no later than11 days after the end of the payperiod (although a 3-day grace period applies).

 Oklahoma overtime laws

-Under the Fair Labor Standards Act (FLSA), eligible employees who work over 40 hours in a workweek qualify for overtime pay at a rate of one and a half (1.5) times the regular rate.
+Under the FLSA, eligible employees who work more than 40 hours in a workweek are entitled to overtime pay at a rate of one and a half (1.5) times their regular rate.

 Overtime exceptions and exemptions in Oklahoma

-There are certain requirements that must be met to have overtime-exempt employee status:
+Not all employees qualify for overtime pay — in fact, certain requirements must be met to have overtime-exempt employee status, including:

 Fluctuating Workweek Method (FWW) in Oklahoma

-Certain employees who receive a fixed salary are eligible for overtime pay under the Fluctuating Workweek Method (FWW).
+Certain employees who receive a fixed salary are eligible for overtime pay one-half (0.5) times the regular hourly rateunder the Fluctuating Workweek Method (FWW).

 The following conditions must be met for the FWW to apply: